Abhinav1541/NFTify/README.md

-# Due to time constraints connect button is not working (since rainbow kit was not installing)
+# Everything is working except the connect button.
+Due to time constraints connect button is not working (since rainbow kit was not installing)
 Install and run the app by using :

 npm i